 The spectacular and ornamental gardens that adorn Johnstown Castle estate are a popular destination for walks, picnics and family fun and offer free admission from March through to October.
 Take a leisurely walk around two lakes, to spot ducks, swans and peacocks, and over 200 variety of trees and shrubs amongst its many pathways, before indulging in a delicious range of cakes, pastries and desserts in the Peacock Tea Room.
 With so much lush scenery on display, Johnstown Castle Gardens is a wonderful refuge for those seeking sanctuary from the stress of modern life.

 At Wells House & Gardens, you don’t just see, you do!
 There’s a calendar bursting with events year-round such as guided walks, wellness classes, an Easter egg hunt and a Teddy Bear’s Picnic.
 Little ones will enjoy exploring the magic of the Fairy Trail, whilst the estate features two woodland walks; the Lady Frances Woodland Walk and the Mogue’s Walk, both containing hidden treasures in a verdant landscape of mature plants and trees.
-The stunning Victorian terraced gardens boast a unique collection of plants which are a must-see for gardening enthusiasts.
+The stunning Victorian terraced gardens boast a unique collection of plants that are a must-see for gardening enthusiasts.

-An oasis of tranquillity, Marlfield House is a 4* multi-award-winning luxury boutique country house hotel, surrounded by manicured gardens and long recognised as one of the most celebrated country house hotels in Ireland.
+An oasis of tranquillity, Marlfield House is a 4-star, multi-award-winning luxury boutique country house hotel, surrounded by manicured gardens and long recognised as one of the most celebrated country house hotels in Ireland.
 Together the garden and grounds extend to some 40 acres of woodlands, meandering paths, an extensive garden of herbs, vegetables and fruits and beautiful lawns and formal gardens.
 The lake and wildfowl reserve form a completely separate garden to the front of the hotel and the island, reached by a wooden bridge and features beautiful specimen of shrubs and trees.